Godlike being who doesn't need to be worshipped but it doesn't bother him that he is; has Blue and Orange Morality

 The heart mentions that Martin is one of the few men brave enough to laugh in the Outsider's face, which suggests that he has done so, since it is an otherwise peculiar standard for courage.
 He also appears to be aware of what Corvo is capable of, based on his comments, though that might just be his background as an Overseer.

 - I rather doubt it.
 For a start "laughing in the face of the Devil" is a term for courage that has been used in the real world and the Abbey treats The Outsider like the Devil.
 So it probably is just a euphemism for "very brave."
 More to the point Martin is, frankly, not that special.
-The Outsider picks the truely extraordinary and Martin, while brave, is just an ambitious priest.
+The Outsider picks the truly extraordinary and Martin, while brave, is just an ambitious priest.
 Also there's no evidence suggesting one can refuse The Outsider's gifts.
 Corvo wasn't offered a choice and said yes, The Outsider branded him and said "You've got magic powers now, deal with it."

 - There's no solid evidence suggesting one can't refuse the Outsider's gifts either.
 Corvo's apparent lack of choice could be Gameplay and Story Segregation (because if he didn't choose to take the offer there would be no game).
 In all other cases the Outsider seems more amused with giving people choices and seeing what they do with it.
 Outright forcing someone to take the Mark seems out of character for him.

 - Not really.
 The Mark is not an impulse of any kind, it's just a tool.
-He's not forcing Corvo to use his powers, he's just making them availible.
+He's not forcing Corvo to use his powers, he's just making them available.
 Without the Mark and the first power how is Corvo supposed to know what he's being offered?
 Even if the Mark can be refused I still don't think Martin was offered it, for the other reasons I stated above.

 Dishonored is part of the Bioshock Multiverse